WILLIAM

 the age of fourteen he entered Trinity

-a Latin oration at the funeral of James Margetson [q.v], protestant
+delivered a Latin oration at the funeral of James Margetson

-"fittest man" for the post; and added, "He is of great learning
+as the "fittest man" for the post; and added, "He is of

-appointed Bishop of Cloyne, and received consecration at DUBLIN on the 5th of the
+was appointed Bishop of Cloyne, and received consecration at DUBLIN on the 5th of

 account of the diocese of CLOYNE in 1693-4, and furnished with it a plan for